-Beijing Pollution: China Is Winning The War, But It’s Not Over Yet
+Beijing Pollution 2021: China Is Winning The War, But It’s Not Over Yet

 Though, as winter rolls around and the fierce colds of the Beijing winter start to blow in, Beijingers and people all over Northern China turn to coals for heating – one of the reported reasons for pollution being such an issue in the North of China.

-So when the days comes and the reality of Beijing smog settles in like a yellow cloud of dirt over Beijing city (or rather, literally exactly like that), just how do you cope with life in Beijing as an expat, battling the Beijing air pollution?
+But, when the days come and the reality of Beijing smog settles in like a yellow cloud of dirt over Beijing city (or rather, literally exactly like that), just how do you cope with life in Beijing as an expat, battling the Beijing air pollution?

 Beijing Pollution – China air pollution & Beijing air quality

-Beijing Pollution – Staying healthy in the Beijing smog
+Beijing Pollution – Staying Healthy in the Beijing Smog (5 Step Guide)

 Due to the health risks of prolonged exposure to pollution, long-term Beijing residents need to prepare for possibility of smog days, like it or not: